-In the UK capercaillie are only found in Scotland and are part of a global population extending from Russia to Scandinavia, and across Europe from the Black Forest to the Pyrenees.
+In the UK capercaillie are only found in Scotland.
+They are part of a global population extending from Russia to Scandinavia and across Europe from the Black Forest to the Pyrenees.

-If successful at the lek, females will lay around eight eggs in May in a nest on the forest floor.
-When breeding they'll visit bogs in the forest to feed on cotton grass which is rich in protein.
+If successful at the lek, females will lay around eight eggs in May, in a nest on the forest floor and visit forest bogs to feed on protein-rich cotton grass, to stay strong and healthy whilst breeding.

 Chicks will hatch from late May and be fed on a diet of insects by their mother.
 If we experience a wet spring insects can be in short supply.
 This can lead chicks to starve.
 Others may die of cold or be eaten by predators; typically only one chick per brood will make it to adulthood.

-Making it into the branches and off the forest floor is a significant step towards relative safety for chicks who are able to fly within two to three weeks of hatching.
+Making it off the forest floor and into the branches is a big step towards relative safety for chicks, who are able to fly within two to three weeks of hatching.

 By September they're independent of their mother and in order not to compete for food and avoid inbreeding, they'll disperse from where they were born.
 Females will often travel further than males; if habitat is available they'll make a new start up to 30km away.

 The State of Nature Report 2019 provides the best available insight into Scotland’s biodiversity and clearly sets out the grave threats to Scotland’s wildlife.
 The report confirms that one in nine species, including capercaillie, are now threatened with extinction.

 Consequently one of the highest nature conservation priorities in the UK, capercaillie are also an IUCN Red List species of Conservation Concern and an Annex I species in the EU Birds Directive.

 Capercaillie numbers have fallen for lots of reasons including lack of habitat, low productivity, predation, collisions with unmarked fences and disturbance.